-In order to secure the offices and establishments of Central Mine Planning and Design Institute Ltd. (CMPDIL), a subsidiary of Coal India Ltd, the company desires to seek eligible security services providing agencies registered under PSARA Act (2005) for hiring of 351 Security Personnel at CMPDI HQ (Ranchi), CDS Barkakana (Ramgarh), Regional Institute-II (Dhanbad), Regional Institute-III (Ranchi), Regional Institute-IV (Nagpur) and Regional Institute-VII (Bhubaneswar).
+In order to secure the offices and establishments of Central Mine Planning and Design Institute Ltd. (CMPDIL), a subsidiary of Coal India Ltd, the company desires to seek eligible security services providing agencies registered under PSARA Act (2005) for hiring of 351 Security Personnel at CMPDI HQ (Ranchi)[including CDS Barkakana (Ramgarh) and Regional Institute-II (Dhanbad)], Regional Institute-III (Ranchi), Regional Institute-IV (Nagpur) and Regional Institute-VII (Bhubaneswar).

 Tenders are invited online on the website http://gem.gov.in for the following work: